aronium/migration/readme.md

 Commands without additional parameters can be executed with command name only, while commands that contains parameters must be executed with leading minus sign (-).

+**IMPORTANT:** *bootstrap* command must be executed before other commands so database credentials and properties are set properly.

+Note that *Aronium.Migration.SQLite* uses shared files from *Aronium.Migration* project, added as linked files.

 ## Usage

 Before executing any command from console, navigate to directory containing `migration.exe` or specifiy its full path.